dotnet/linker/docs/error-codes.md

 #### `IL2026`: Calling method annotated with `RequiresUnreferencedCodeAttribute`

-- The linker found a call to a method which is annotated with `RequiresUnreferencedCodeAttribute` which can break functionality of a trimmed application.
+- The linker found a call to a method which is annotated with 'RequiresUnreferencedCodeAttribute' which can break functionality of a trimmed application.

+#### `IL2027`: Found multiple instances of attribute 'attribut'` on 'method', but only one is allowed.
+Only the first one will be used, the others will be ignored.

+- The linker found multiple instances of attribute 'attribute' on 'method'.
+This attribute is only allowed to have one instance, linker will only use the fist instance and ignore the rest.